 These are the workhorses of most agencies.
-They are typically from about 30 to mid-forties.
+They are typically from mid thirties to late forties.
 They have been practicing their craft long enough to develop a high level of sophistication and expertise.
 They are recognized by peers in their marketplace.
 They are highly skilled.
 And well compensated.

 They may have been quite mobile on the way up.
 Possibly having worked at a number of agencies.
 Or marketers.
 Thus, it is not uncommon for their loyalty to be stronger to their craft than to their current agency.

 A significant portion of the income generation of most agencies is driven by Gen Xers.
 Particularly in firms in which billable time is the principal source of revenue.
 They are often the economic backbone of their agency.
 These folks are the ones that pay the bills.

 Because of this, they recognize their economic importance to their agency.
 But they are often more conservative than their pivotal position would lead one to expect.
 They can be significantly less entrepreneurial than their Boomer boss.

 Their stage in life can play a big part here.
 The typical Gen Xer may have fairly heavy personal responsibilities.
 A spouse.
 Children.
 A house.
 A mortgage.
 Tuition.
 And the recent recession sure hasn’t helped.
 These personal issues can make them solid and reliable, but understandably risk averse, too.